pimpale/todo-app/README.md

     Goals must be converted into tasks, fixed time things on a user's calendar.
     The process of converting goals to tasks is called task allocation.

-* **Goal Result**: The outcome of a goal.
-    A Goal Result determines if other goals depending on this goal can be scheduled.
     When a goal is completed, it may have a favorable outcome (which awards utils to the user), or an unfavorable outcome (which subtracts utils from the user).

-* **Tasks**: Something the user can do with a resource.
-    A task is an instantiation of a goal at a time on a calendar.
-    Goals don't have a fixed time by definition, only a a time-utility distribution.
-    If a goal's execution is preempted, then there may be multiple tasks for one goal.
-    If a goal is dropped, then there may be zero tasks for that goal.

-* **Solution**: A group of tasks that satisfy all goal constraints.
-    There are many ways to allocate tasks to goals.
-    The primary rules are:
-    * No dependency cycles
-    * Dependency order must be respected.
-    * All tasks are scheduled for the future.
-    However, not all solutions that obey these rules are optimal.
-    It is a client side task to find the best solution and send it to the server.

 * **Event**: Events are primarily there for compatibility when importing other programs' data.
     They don't carry any metadata, just a name, time and description.